 Let’s take a deep dive into the design and mintage of the coin to see why it is sought after by collectors.

 What Does The 1996 Football £2 Coin Look Like?

 The obverse, or front side, of the coin, features a familiar portrait of Queen Elizabeth II.
 Designed by Ralph David Maklouf, FRSA, it was the third portrait of Her Majesty to be used on coins and is present on examples dating from 1995 to 1996.
 Surrounding the portrait is the inscription, ‘Elizabeth.
 II.
 Dei.
 Gratia.
 Regina.
 F.D.’, as well as the face value of the coin, ‘Two Pounds’.

-The reverse side of the coin was designed by John Mills and is made to resemble the iconic image of a football.
+The reverse side of the coin was designed by John Mills – who designed other iconic coins such as the DNA £2 and D Day 50p– and is made to resemble the iconic image of a football.
 Featuring the year, 1996, across two lines in the centre of the coin, areas are split into pentagonal shapes, as they are on footballs in real life.

 Somewhat unusually, the design on the reverse side of the 1996 football £2 coin extends right to the edges.
 Typically coin designs are bordered by an inscription or a raised bevel but this is not the case with this commemorative coin.

 Another aspect that is characteristic of the 1996 football £2 coin is the concave surface of the reverse.
 This adds texture to the surface of the coin, creates a raised visual effect and makes it instantly recognisable.

 As the only coin to be designed and minted in this way, it is, perhaps, one of the reasons why the 1996 football £2 coin is so popular amongst collectors.